Cassava is a root vegetable cooked like potatoes

+Root vegetables are grown underground and cassavas are tuberous root vegetables.
+Cassava are usually grouped in two main categories: Manihot palmata and Manihot aipi, or bitter and sweet cassava.
 Currently, about half of the world production of cassava is in Africa.
-The plant is known under many names: ubi kettella, kaspe, manioca, rumu, yucca, mandioca, aipim, manioc, tapioca, and cassada.
+The cassava plant is known under many names such as ubi kettella, kaspe, manioca, rumu, yucca, mandioca, aipim, manioc, tapioca, and cassada.

 Cassava is grown and cultivated in around 40 African countries, stretching through a wide belt from Madagascar in the Southeast to Senegal and to Cape Verde in the Northwest.
 Around 70 percent of Africa's cassava output is harvested in Nigeria, the Congo, and Tanzania.

 Traditionally, cassava is produced on small-scale family farms as the roots are processed and prepared as a subsistence crop for home consumption and for sale in village markets and shipment to urban centers.

 Grown throughout the tropical world, cassava is second only to the sweet potato as the most important starchy root crop of the tropics.
 Throughout the forest and transition zones of Africa, cassava is either a primary staple or a secondary food staple.